ethereum/consensus-specs/specs/phase0/beacon-chain.md

 - `def AggregateVerify(PKs: Sequence[BLSPubkey], messages: Sequence[bytes], signature: BLSSignature) -> bool`
 - `def FastAggregateVerify(PKs: Sequence[BLSPubkey], message: bytes, signature: BLSSignature) -> bool`

-Within these specifications, BLS signatures are treated as a module for notational clarity, thus to verify a signature `bls.Verify(...)` is used.
+Within these specifications, BLS signatures are treated as a module for notational clarity, thus to verify a signature `Eth2Verify(...)` is used.

 *Note*: The non-standard configuration of the BLS and hash to curve specs is temporary and will be resolved once IETF releases BLS spec draft 3.